woutdenolf/wdncrunch/doc/source/index.rst

 .. toctree::
    :hidden:

-   modules/index
+   tutorials/index
+   modules
    changelog

-:doc:`modules/index`
+:doc:`tutorials/index`
+    Some examples on how to use the library

+:doc:`modules`
-    Documentation of the packages included in *wdncrunch*
+    API documentation of the packages included in *wdncrunch*

 :doc:`changelog`
     List of changes between releases